akerlytics/akerlytics.github.io/_participate/fr/participate.md

 The email address is converted to a hashed token for security.
 Your email will not be shared with editors or contributors to the project.

-If you make contributions to some text, the previous personal information will persist until changed or until you unsubscribe/remove your data.
+If you make participate to some text, the previous personal information will persist until changed or until you unsubscribe/remove your data.

 Emails will be collected and attributed a unique identifier.
 Spam emails will be ignored.
 Any Email can be flagged for Spam, all senders will be notified if this appens.
 Emails can be verified per voter region of their democratic system.